The goals of the STARS governance structure are to:

-Former Steering Committee members include Justin Brown, William Brown, Amy Dvorak, Jeremy Friedman, Sally Grans-Korsch, Angela Halfacre, Sarah Hammond Creighton, Elaine Hanson, Preston Jacobsen, Nadine Johnson, Rose Johnson, Erika Kociolek, H. Scott Matthews, Dave Newport, Chris O'Brien, Vita Pickrum, Stephenie Presseller, Paul Rowland, Cindy Shea, Adam Steinman, Ron van der Veen, and Judy Walton, KyuJung Whang.
+Former Steering Committee members include Justin Brown, William Brown, Amy Dvorak, Jeremy Friedman, Sally Grans-Korsch, Angela Halfacre, Sarah Hammond Creighton, Elaine Hanson, Preston Jacobsen, Nadine Johnson, Rose Johnson, Erika Kociolek, H. Scott Matthews, Dave Newport, Chris O'Brien, Vita Pickrum, Stephenie Presseller, Paul Rowland, Cindy Shea, Adam Steinman, Ron van der Veen, Judy Walton, KyuJung Whang.

 STARS Technical Advisors are the primary source for input and insight regarding the content of STARS credits.
 Technical Advisors are drawn from higher education institutions, non-profit organizations, and businesses, with preference given for AASHE members.
 Individuals nominated by STARS Partner Organizations are given special consideration during the selection process.